Half my brain tied behind my back just to make it fair because that's the kind of guy I am.

 How are we going to get rid of guns?

-Uh why would they're obviously going to look at executive orders as a way, perhaps of trumping the Constitution.
+They're obviously going to look at executive orders as a way, perhaps, of trumping the Constitution.

 That resulted in me being literally bombarded with criticism from people on the left.